 - You may lose your sense of smell temporarily after pituitary surgery.

-- The next day after the pituitary gland surgery, you can take a shower as long as the head is not immersed in water.
+- The next day after the pituitary gland surgery, you can shower as long as the head is not immersed in water.

 - After laparoscopic pituitary surgery, headaches that are treated with acetaminophen are common.